orange-cloudavenue/terraform-plugin-framework-validators/README.md

 ## Installation

-For installing the plan modifiers, you can use the `go get` command:
+For installing the validators, you can use the `go get` command:

 ```sh
 go get github.com/orange-cloudavenue/terraform-plugin-framework-validators@latest
 ```

+## Documentation

+For more information about the plan modifiers, please refer to the [documentation](https://orange-cloudavenue.github.io/terraform-plugin-framework-validators/).